INSIGHT-Minority militias stir fears of sectarian war in Damascus

 Residents say lijan from other minorities are now carrying out extra-judicial executions, creating a cycle of revenge killings in a conflict that has killed 20,000 people already.

-The dangers are all too clear for Syria, whose neighbors Iraq and Lebanon have both been torn by sectarian conflicts that killed not tens but hundreds of thousands of people.
+The dangers are all too clear for Syria, whose neighbours Iraq and Lebanon have both been torn by sectarian conflicts that killed not tens but hundreds of thousands of people.

 The Druze district of Jaramana has become a cautionary tale of what residents in other parts of Damascus want to avoid.

-Amr, a young dentist, remembers the night several weeks ago when a volley of gunfire in the neighborhood woke him up.
+Amr, a young dentist, remembers the night several weeks ago when a volley of gunfire in the neighbourhood woke him up.
 Gunshots, he sighs, are now common, but this was not.

 "Security forces had brought in some guy from Ain Tarma, a Sunni suburb.
 They didn't take him to the police.
 They took him to the lijan.
 They told the guys this man killed a Druze family in Jaramana.
 So what did the lijan do?
 They dragged him to the main square.
 They sprayed his body full of bullets," Amr said.